-My partner and I have been engaged in a protracted pissing contest over some of the real and imagined virtues of social media.
-(And after such a hyperbolic statement, I fully acknowledge many of you are running immediately with looks of astonishment plastered on your faces to check our bio pictures to determine just how old we really are!)
+Over the last year or so, I seem to have stumbled into several pissing contests over the real and imagined virtues of social media.
+(And after such a hyperbolic statement, I fully acknowledge many of you are running immediately with looks of astonishment plastered on your faces to check my bio picture to determine just how I really am!)
 Today, I want to discuss social media within the context of B2B finding and getting customers.

 In the last ten years or so since cell phones became our computers on steroids –there has been a massive uptick in the hew and cry for savvy digital marketers and experiments on Facebook and Google advertising.
 These have had mixed results and now the latest pontifications are such that we must use video because frankly, nobody reads anymore, because the human race has an attention span less than a guppy. (that’s an amphibian, less than two inches long.)